Fat Trel: 2015–17: Georgetown, Muva Russia and SDMG 2

 Fat Trel released his mixtape, Georgetown on June 9, 2015.
 The mixtape is a 16-track mixtape with guest appearances from Wale, Rick Ross, and Fetty Wap, among others.
-On December 25, 2015 on Christmas Day, Fat Trel released another mixtape called Muva Russia with Trap-A-Holics.
-The mixtape serves as Trel's second project of 2015.
+On December 25, 2015, on Christmas Day, Fat Trel released another mixtape called Muva Russia with Trap-A-Holics.
+The mixtape serves as Trel's second and last project of 2015.
 On June 28, 2016, Fat Trel released his mixtape, SDMG 2.
 The mixtape served as a sequel to his 2013 mixtape SDMG.

 On January 27, 2017, Trel teamed up with his MMG labelmate Yowda, and they released a mixtape titled Fat & Ugly.
 On April 1, 2017, he released a song titled "Rain" featuring American rapper Lil Durk.
-On July 27, 2017 he released another single called "Bachelor".
+On July 27, 2017, he released another single called "Bachelor".

-Trel released a single called "F**k 12" on October 21, 2017.
+Trel released a single called "Fuck 12" on October 21, 2017.
 The song was produced by his frequent collaborator, Yung Lan.
 This marks his first song since his release from jail.
 He released a music video for the song on November 3, 2017, on his YouTube page.
 He later announced that his next project, titled Finally Free, will be released soon.

 2018–19: Finally Free, On the Run and On the Run 2

-Fat Trel released a music video for the song called "Low Life" on April 6, 2018 on WorldStarHipHop and YouTube, and the video was later uploaded on Trel's YouTube page on April 13, nine days prior.
+Fat Trel released a music video for the song called "Low Life" on April 6, 2018, on WorldStarHipHop and YouTube, and the video was later uploaded on Trel's YouTube page on April 13, nine days prior.
 The song was produced by King LeeBoy.
 The song was later released on April 19, 2018, on streaming platforms.
 On April 21, 2018, Trel released another song called "Large Amount", which marked as the one and only single for the forthcoming mixtape Finally Free.
 The song was later released on commercial streaming platforms 12 days later.

 Fat Trel released his Finally Free mixtape on July 13, 2018.
 This was his first mixtape after being released from prison.
 One week later, the mixtape was re-released on commercial streaming platforms, serving as Trel's first commercial mixtape release.
 Two months later, Fat Trel released another project titled On The Run, on October 8, 2018.
 This marks as his second mixtape release of 2018.
 And, On December 21, 2018, Trel released another mixtape, On The Run 2.
 It was served as a sequel to his previous mixtape On The Run, which was released two months prior.
 This marks as his third and last mixtape release of 2018.
 And, on July 5, 2019, Trel released his next mixtape, called 1901.